 Including the stress that comes with it!
 We have over 40 years combined experience treating these specific types of injuries, 40 years of experience that works for you.
 Believe it or not, there are doctors out there now that can not differentiate between a traumatically torn rotator cuff and a deltoid strain, an accident induced lumbar disc herniation vs a common low back strain.
 We have even seen a whiplash induced cervical disc herniation misdiagnosed as a mere neck strain.
 By actually listening to the patient and obtaining the proper imaging studies, we were able to provide an accurate diagnosis and the correct treatment protocol.

-Unfortunately, the longer you wait to begin treatment at Grand Prairie Injury Clinic, the longer and more difficult the recovery process is.
+Unfortunately, the longer you wait to begin treatment at Grand Prairie Injury Clinic, the longer and more difficult the recovery process is for these car wreck injury symptoms.
 The primary reason for this is the rapid accumulation of scar tissue in the body following an injury.
 Immediately following an injury, there is a fairly rapid inflammation response in the injured area.
 This is initiated to allow increased blood flow to the surrounding tissue to facilitate healing.
 The associated pain is in part due to the histamine response in the affected area, a way to serve notice to your body that the area needs to be placed on the disabled list for a while.

 The next step in the process is often the accumulation of scar tissue if there is any further risk of exacerbating the injury.
 This fibrous layer of tissue provides a means to increase stability in the body and prevent the injured area from becoming hypermobile.
 You can think of this as the body's internal way of crafting a splint.
 This process helps to mitigate instability and further injury.
 That's the good news!